-The XCS eiConsole's Directory Transport is Used to Place Files into a Directory, Either on the Local Machine or Somewhere on a Network File System
+The eiConsole’s Directory Transport is used to place files into a Directory, either on the Local Machine or somewhere on a Network File System

 On the Basic configuration tab you will specify the Target directory.
 This is the Directory where you will want to place the file.
 The Target file name configuration item is used to configure the name of the file that will be created.
 The Target file extension is used to provide the extension for that file name.
 You may choose to create a new file for each invocation of this Transport, or to continue to Append to a particular file.
 This is configured by selecting the appropriate radio button in the Append to existing file configuration item.
 When Append to File is chosen, you can choose the maximum size for any given file and configure that using the Maximum File Size Configuration item.
 This file size is specified in bytes.